 The growing use of autonomous and AI-powered drones across critical applications like disaster response and border surveillance also creates significant tailwinds.

-Plus, as the U.S. Department of Defense expands its Blue UAS program and private sector investment increases, demand for secure, scalable drone solutions is likely to soar.
+Plus, as the U.S. Department of Defense expands its Blue UAS program and private sector investment increases, demand for secure and scalable drone systems could continue to grow.

 Moreover, retail investors are increasingly drawn to the narrative potential of drone stocks.